wakatara/harsh/README.md

 `2025-02-20`) to answer just _that_ day's unanswered habit outcomes and the shortcut `harsh ask yday` or `harsh ask yd` to answer just yesterday's prompts.

-`harsh log stats` will provide summary tracking statistics of habits done, skipped, and chains broken.
+`harsh log stats` provides summary statistics for your entire log file of habits done, skipped, and chains broken.

 ## Installation

-harsh is available on OSX (and via homebrew), Linux (also as a Snap and homebrew), FreeBSD, OpenBSD, and Windows.
+harsh is available on OSX (also, via homebrew), Linux (as homebrew and snap), FreeBSD, OpenBSD, and Windows.
 A specific goal was increasing uptake and adoption of a portable, command line, text-based approach to habit tracking. harsh also supports ARM architectures for OSX (M1, M2, and M3 chipped Macs and Linux and BSDs) as of 0.8.8.
 Binaries for FreeBSD and OpenBSD are also available as of 0.8.23.